VioletViolaVi/Milestone-Project-4/README.md

 * Contains a “__*log in*__” link at the top of the page for users to click on and be redirected to the login page if they already have accounts and just wish to log in instead.
 * Contains a signup form that requires users to enter their: email address twice, username and password twice.
 This allows users to create accounts with Slurps by filling in this form with the requested details.
 * Contains a “__*SIGN UP*__” button to allow users to click on it and have an account be created for them, so they can create profiles for saving their personal details for payments and also view their order history.
 Users will be asked to verify their account by clicking on the link sent to the provided email.
 Then users will be able to click the “__*CONFIRM*__” button to confirm their account with Slurps.
+### Verified Email Request Page
+* Displays a message for the users to read explaining that Slurps requires verification from the users to ensure they are who they say they are.
+The message also explains that users are to click on the link sent to their email address.
+### Verification Sent Page
+* Displays a message for the users to read explaining that Slurps has sent them an email to the provided users’ email address for them to use in verifying that the email they provided is a real one.
+### Email Confirmation Page
+* Displays a message informing the user to confirm their email address is correct in order to create an account with Slurps.
+* Displays a “__*CONFIRM*__” button for the users to click on to allow them to send confirmation to Slurps that their email is correct.
+* If the email confirmation link is out of date or invalid, the page will display a message to the user informing them that the email confirmation link is out of date or invalid.
 #### Sign Up Closed Page
 * Contains a message stating: “__*We are sorry, but the sign up is currently closed.*__” for the users to see and be informed that the account they are trying to sign up with is no longer available.
 ### Login Page